hacobe/notes/eigendecomposition.md

 where each column of $\textbf{Q}$ is an eigenvector of $\textbf{A}$ and $\Lambda_{i,i}$ is the eigenvalue associated with the $i$-th column of $\textbf{Q}$.
 We can then interpret the original transformation as scaling the space by $\Lambda_{i,i}$ in the direction of the $i$-th column of $\textbf{Q}$.

-One application of the eigendecomposition is to compute $\textbf{A}^n$ efficiently (https://math.stackexchange.com/questions/2628253/compute-the-100th-power-of-a-given-matrix).

 ## Sources

 * Goodfellow, Deep learning, Section 2.7